shishir-dm/tht/presentation/architectures.md

 - To make Postgres HA, we deploy a writer and 2 reader replicas across the 3 AZs
 - PG Pool load balances the client connections between replicas
 - Each replica has a PVC
-- HAa is achieved via fail over and promotion of reader to writer
+- High Availability is achieved via fail over and promotion of reader to writer

 ### Scenario 3: AWS EKS with Aurora Postgres